GabrieleGiudic/BARD/README.md

 - metrics subfolder: Contains run_all.sh (set your python_path.txt) to reproduce the results from our paper or if you want to check your model's output.

 ## 🇮🇹🤝🇨🇳 How to get BQwen2.5-VL-3B
-Our BARD SFT version of Qwen2.5-VL-3B-Instruct is avialable here: https://huggingface.co/GabrieleGiudici/BQwen2.5-VL-3B
+Our BARD SFT version of Qwen2.5-VL-3B-Instruct is avialable here: https://huggingface.co/GabrieleGiudici/BQwen2.5-VL-3B.
+If you want to reproduce BQwen2.5-VL-3B it is possible to use data from dataset/qwen together with referenced sft folder Qwen2.5-VL https://github.com/GabrieleGiudic/Qwen2.5-VL

 ## 🧑‍⚖️ License
 This project is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).